clarkjo12/Easy-Weather-OBS/README.md

 === Test Weather App ===

-To Download the ZIP for this app; click the Green button "<>Code" -> "Download Zip" -> unzip/extract the App.
+To Download the ZIP for this app; click the Green button "<>Code", located towards the top of this page -> "Download Zip" -> unzip/extract the App. whereever you'd like.

 After you have your URL working; open "weather.js" in your code editor- then add your working weather URL to the code, pictured below - then Save <br>